 Mr. Dave Schoales was Secretary of the show and Bob Paoli was show manager.
 They were assisted by a committee of T. A. Alexson, John Iwasenko, Dan McAvay, F. McGeagh, Capt.
 N. W. Shields, D. W. Herbst, Robert Beattie, Hans Viola, and Barry Robillard.
-"The exhibitors whose animals attained the honored circle of `Champion' are:
+"The exhibitors whose animals attained the honoured circle of 'Champion' are:

-Mink, grand champion of show, Moss Fur Farms on a Yukon type male.
+Mink, grand champion of the show, Moss Fur Farms on a Yukon type male.

 Reserve, Moss Fur Farms on an eastern kit male.